consentonchain/blog/all_collections/_posts/2023-03-10-interview-zmnscpxj.md

 ![image](https://i.imgur.com/pniZLmv.png)

 [ZmnSCPxj](https://zmnscpxj.github.io/) is a randomly-generated Internet person who contributes to bitcoin and lightning.
-I interviewed them over emails and asked a few question about bitcoin, privacy etc.
+I interviewed them over emails and asked a few questions about bitcoin, privacy etc.

 > What are the best practices for good opsec?
 Any suggestions for new developers interested to contribute to bitcoin?